 We are also leveraging the capabilities of our RNA-based technology platforms to develop therapeutics for the treatment of infectious diseases.
 The U.S. Department of Defense, or DoD, has provided significant financial support for the development of therapeutics against Ebola, Marburg, and influenza viruses.
-As of June 30, 2012, we had completed all of our then-existing contracts with the U.S. government except for the July 2010 agreement for the development of therapeutics against Ebola and Marburg viruses.
-On August 29, 2012, we entered into an additional agreement with DoD related to Marburg virus.
-On August 2, 2012, we received a stop-work order related to the Ebola virus portion of the July 2010 agreement.
-On August 31, 2012, we received notice that the stop-work order was extended until September 30, 2012.
-The stop-work order does not apply to our ongoing Marburg virus activities.
+As of September 30, 2012, we had completed all of our then-existing contracts with the U.S. government except for the July 2010 agreement for the development of therapeutics against Ebola and Marburg viruses (the "ADHFVT contract").
+On August 29, 2012, we entered into an additional agreement with DoD related to the Marburg virus to evaluate the feasibility of an intramuscular route of administration using AVI-7288.
+On October 2, 2012, the Company received notice from DoD that the Ebola portion of the ADHFVT contract was terminated for the convenience of the government due to funding constraints.
+The Company previously received a stop-work order for the Ebola portion of the ADHFVT contract which was in effect from August 2, 2012 through the termination on October 2, 2012.
+The termination only applies to the Ebola portion of the ADHFVT contract and the Marburg portion remains in effect.